-Goof: At 18:35 there are people visible entering the restaurant behind Bones, yet when the shot pulls out a second later onto Booth, Bones, and Angela, the people are gone.
+Goof: At 18:35 there are people visible entering the restaurant behind Brennan, yet when the shot pulls out a second later onto Booth, Brennan and Angela, the people are gone.

 Goof: At 31:20, Dr. Brennan is congratulating Angela on doing good work, but when she is talking to her she clearly says "Good work An-u-la" instead of "Good work Angela."